redbrain/redbrain/README.md

 You can shortlink to this page with https://git.io/redbrain .

 Until next time, happy coding!

+*What's a functional programmer's favorite animal?
+A lamb, duh!*

 <!--
 **redbrain/redbrain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.